oceanprotocol/docs/content/concepts/did-ddo.md

 Decentralized identifiers (DIDs) are a type of identifier that enable verifiable, decentralized digital identity.
 Each DID is associated with a unique entity and DIDs may represent humans, objects, and more.

-A DID Document (DDO) is JSON blob that holds information about the DID.
+A DID Document (DDO) is a JSON blob that holds information about the DID.
 Given a DID, a _resolver_ will return the DDO of that DID.

 If a DID is the index key in a key-value pair, then the DID Document is the value to which the index key points.
 The combination of a DID and its associated DID Document forms the root record for a decentralized identifier.